edge-servers/immunity-controller/README.rst

 ------------

-**Need a quick overview?** `Try the OpenWISP Demo <https://immunity.org/demo.html>`_.
+**Need a quick overview?** `Try the Immunity Demo <https://immunity.org/demo.html>`_.

-OpenWISP Controller is a configuration manager that allows to automate several networking tasks like adoption, provisioning, management VPN configuration, X509 certificates automatic generation, revocation of x509 certificates and a lot more features.
+Immunity Controller is a configuration manager that allows to automate several networking tasks like adoption, provisioning, management VPN configuration, X509 certificates automatic generation, revocation of x509 certificates and a lot more features.

-OpenWISP is not only an application designed for end users, but can also be used as a framework on which custom network automation solutions can be built on top of its building blocks.
+Immunity is not only an application designed for end users, but can also be used as a framework on which custom network automation solutions can be built on top of its building blocks.

-Other popular building blocks that are part of the OpenWISP ecosystem are:
+Other popular building blocks that are part of the Immunity ecosystem are:

 - `immunity-monitoring <https://github.com/edge-servers/immunity-monitoring>`_:
   provides device status monitoring, collection of metrics, charts, alerts,